Best Suburbs for Downsizers in Perth, The 2026 Guide

 What are the best suburbs for downsizers in Perth?

-The strongest downsizing suburbs in Perth include South Perth, Como, Applecross, Mount Pleasant, Nedlands, Claremont, Subiaco, and Mount Lawley, based on amenities, transport access, and property diversity.
-Your best choice depends on your budget, lifestyle preferences, and whether you're prioritising riverfront access, train connections, or established shopping precincts - which is exactly what we work through with you before you commit to any purchase.
+The strongest downsizing suburbs in Perth are South Perth, Como, Applecross, Mount Pleasant, Nedlands, Claremont, Subiaco, and Mount Lawley, with house medians ranging from approximately $1.5 million to $3.0 million depending on the suburb.
+Your best choice depends on your budget, lifestyle preferences, and whether you're prioritising riverfront access, train connections, or established shopping precincts, which is exactly what we work through with you before you commit to any purchase.

 Book a free chat today →